 Diarrhea is a condition that causes you to pass loose or watery stools instead of solid ones.
-Diarrhea can cause significant fluid loss and stomach cramping.
+Stool is 60 to 90 percent water, and diarrhea can cause significant fluid loss and stomach cramping.

 Loss of appetite occurs when you no longer have the desire to eat meals or snacks as you once did.
-This symptom can be acute during illness, when you don’t feel like eating.
-Taking certain medications or undergoing cancer treatments can cause more long-term loss of appetite.
+This symptom can be short term during an illness.
+Taking certain medications or undergoing cancer treatments can cause long-term loss of appetite.

 Diarrhea itself can lead to loss of appetite.
 You may not feel like eating because your stomach is upset.